Application availability and deadline

 All ABSN applicants must write the proctored essay.
 If you do not write the essay, your application will no longer be considered for admission.

 Applicants who live in the greater Seattle area are expected to come to the UW Seattle campus to write the proctored essay.
-Out-of-area applicants for whom it is unreasonable to travel to UW Seattle should designate an official who will proctor the essay.
+If you are an out-of-area applicant for whom it is unreasonable to travel to UW Seattle, you should designate an official who will proctor the essay in your online application.

 There are NO early or make-up sessions for the proctored essay.